artur-intech/invoice/README.md

 ## Overview

 INTECH Invoice is a simple PDF invoice generation application.
 This is a console program written in C# using NET 7 framework with minimal dependencies.
+The app is fully dockerized for both development and production environments.
 It includes unit, integration (mostly database-related) and [end-to-end tests](test/ProgramTest.cs) written using NUnit testing framework.

 ## Description

+- All monetary unit input and output values are assumed to be in euros.
 - Invoice numbers have the format of yyyyMMddHHmmss where each letter corresponds to the current year, month, day, hours, minutes and seconds respectively.
-- Currency symbol printed on invoices is euro.

 ## Configuration